- September 5, 2023

 FBR announces relief from taxation transfer of immovable property.
 Furthermore, the FBR has also clarified that the contents of the said circular will not be applicable to cases falling under the jurisdiction of the Lahore High Court.

 Find out more about real estate by reading this News.
-Investors can benefit from the Capital Smart City Terrace ,which offers a very cost-effective payment method.
+Investors can benefit from the Capital Smart City Terrace offers a very cost-effective payment method.